Medicare Supplement vs. Medicare Advantage: Is One Better Than the Other?

-Before you can make a decision on which Medicare option is best for your needs, you must first understand the basics of Medicare Advantage (MA) and Medicare Supplement (Medigap) plans.
-They are very different insurance plans with distinct benefits.
+Before you can make a decision on which Medicare option is best for your needs, you must first understand the basics of Medicare Supplement (Medigap) and Medicare Advantage and plans.
+These are very different insurance plans with distinct benefits.
 The answer to the question "Is one better than the other?" depends on your circumstances and needs.

 Medicare Supplement Insurance (Medigap)

-The standardized Medigap plans are uniform in the 47 states that offer them.
-Consequently, a given plan type (e.g. Plan F) has the same benefits regardless of the insurance company that provides the policy or the state in which you reside.
-On the other hand, Medicare Advantage must provide all Medicare Part A and B coverage but, depending on the insurer and the specific plan, may cover more than Part A and Part B benefits.
-Excluding drug coverage, any standard Medigap plan with Original Medicare Parts A & B will have more benefits than a standard Medicare Advantage program since a Medicare Advantage program is only required to duplicate Medicare Part A & B benefits.
-However, as mentioned earlier, some Medicare Advantage programs offer benefits beyond those found in Part A and Part B.
+Excluding prescription drug coverage, any standard Medigap plan with Original Medicare, Part A and Part B, will have more benefits than a standard Medicare Advantage plan since a Medicare Advantage plan is only required to duplicate Medicare Part A and Part B benefits.
+However, as mentioned above, some Medicare Advantage plans offer benefits beyond those found in Part A and Part B.

 When choosing between a Medigap plan and a Medicare Advantage plan, take the time to do your research.
 Remember that while the benefits of Medigap plans are standardized in the states having plans A through N, their prices are not.
 Plan F from one insurance company may be significantly cheaper than Plan F from a different company in the same state.
 Read the benefit descriptions of every Medigap and Medicare Advantage plan you are considering.
 Be certain to look at:

 - Monthly premium

 - Anticipated plan costs given your typical use of health-care and hospitalization services

 - Prescription drug coverage cost sharing as it relates to your medication usage